What Is Adrien Broner's Net Worth and Career Earnings?

 Adrien Broner is an American professional boxer who has a net worth of $100 thousand.
-Adrien Broner has held multiple world championship titles in four different weight classes.
-He is considered one of the best welterweights in the world and one of the best pound-for-pound boxers on the planet.
-Outside of the ring, Broner is known for his raucous behavior and his legal issues.
-Unfortunately, despite earning millions of dollars in the ring, in a 2020 court appearance Adrien claimed to have just $13 to his name, hence his inability to pay an $855 thousand legal judgment.
+Unfortunately, despite earning millions of dollars in the ring, in a 2020 court appearance, Adrien claimed to have just $13 to his name, hence his inability to pay an $855,000 legal judgment.
+More details on his legal and financial problems later in this article.

 Early Life

-Adrien Jerome Broner was born on July 28th of 1989 in Cincinnati, Ohio.
+Adrien Jerome Broner was born on July 28, 1989, in Cincinnati, Ohio.
 By the age of six, he was learning how to box.
 The mean streets of Cincinnati were quite rough during his upbringing, and Adrien later admitted that if it weren't for boxing, he probably would have become involved in dangerous street gangs.

 Getty